Elk Grove Community Mesh Network (MeshCore)

 The map below shows current repeater locations and approximate coverage areas.
 As additional nodes are added at higher elevations, overall coverage and reliability improve.

-Note: Map is for general visualization purposes.
+Shaded areas indicate approximate repeater coverage.
 Exact node locations may be slightly adjusted for security and privacy.
+Coverage improves as additional repeaters are added.

 Interested in Hosting a Rooftop Repeater?